Preetamk97/CPP-Notes/17_Inline-Keyword-&-Static-Keyword.md

 ```
 **[The addresses of "from where the function is called" and "the definition of the function" are different.]**

 Here, during the compilation process, whenever the function `productOf(x,y)` is called, first the actual parameters (x=4, y=5) are copied from the calling function address and passed to the function definition address as actual parameters.
 There the function does the calculation (a * b) and returns the value 20 back to the memory address of the calling function.
 And, this process repeats every time the function `productOf(x,y)` gets called in the program.
-Now, this increases our compilation overhead for the program.
+Now, this increases our compilation overhead (time required for the compiler to convert the C++ code into executable machine code) for the program.

 ## Using Inline Keyword

 **To inline a function, place the keyword inline before the function name and define the function before any calls are made to the function.**

-**The compiler <u>ignores the `inline` qualifier</u> in case <u>the defined function contains <span style="color: red">*more than a single line of code*</span></u> in order to optimse the code - on its own.**

 ```cpp
 #include <iostream>